zenobi-us/ink-mouse/README.md

   - Apparently old CMD.exe only supports [rudimentary ansii escape codes for colours](https://ss64.com/nt/syntax-ansi.html).
   - New Windows Terminal does support ansi escape codes, so we'd have to explore what works and what doesn't.
   - We might have to fall back to GPM or some other library.
 Seems a bit complex. want to avoid it if possible.
-- [ ] Add support for right and middle click.
-  - I think these are supported by the terminal, but I'm not sure how to detect them.
-Is it lowercase M and R?